bongo227/Atomical/doc/doc_gen.md

 ```

 ###### Unary expression
-A unary node is normaly somthing like `-14`, the operator in front changes the value to the right.
+A unary node is normally something like `-14`, the operator in front changes the value to the right.
 To parse a unary node we treat the tokens after the operator as a sub-expression by calling `expression` (see below).

 We parse in a value of 60 for the binding power of the sub expression, this is the other unique feature of a Pratt parser.
-To delay the parsing of infix tokens we use the consept of binding power, which is how well tokens should _bind_ to eachother.
-For example the binding power of `*` will be higher than the binding power of `-` since we alway multiply before subtracting.
-By calling `expression` we get the next subexpression where all the tokens are bound by a binding power higher than the right binding power (which is the parameter to expression).
+To delay the parsing of infix tokens we use the concept of binding power, which is how well tokens should _bind_ to each other.
+For example the binding power of `*` will be higher than the binding power of `-` since we always multiply before subtracting.
+By calling `expression` we get the next sub expression where all the tokens are bound by a binding power higher than the right binding power (which is the parameter to expression).

 `expression` is what gives the ast its tree structure and allows us to parse expressions such as `-(14 + a)`, in this case the expression on the right wasnt a simple literal value but a binary expression.